kurt-krueckeberg/open-fda-device-events/docs/api.md

 There are five query parameters:

-- `search`: the fields and match criteria.
+- `search`: search fields and matching criteria.

 - `sort`: sort the results of the search by the specified field in ascending or descending order using the `:asc` or `:desc`.